oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

     ```
     <copy>
-    Which warehouses have critical priority alerts that are still open?
+    Group alerts by item category so I can see which product lines have the most replenishment issues
     </copy>
     ```

-3. Confirm that the assistant filters the report to show only rows where the priority is CRITICAL and the alert status is OPEN.
-The result tells the director which warehouses need immediate action.
+3. Confirm that the assistant applies a group by on item category.
+The report now organizes alerts under each product line — electronics, food, medical, apparel, spares — so the director can immediately see where the problems are concentrated and assign category owners to investigate.

 4. Enter *Reset* to clear the report state, then enter the following and send the prompt.

     ```
     <copy>
-    Show items where the review is still pending, sorted by quantity to target descending
+    Show the total quantity to target for each item category so I can see which product lines need the most units replenished
     </copy>
     ```

-5. Confirm that the assistant filters to rows where the review pending flag is Y and sorts by quantity to target in descending order.
-The largest unreviewed replenishment gaps appear at the top, giving the team a prioritized action list.
+5. Confirm that the assistant applies an aggregation summing quantity to target by item category.
+The director now knows not just which categories have the most alerts, but which ones carry the largest volume gap — a category with fewer alerts but a massive quantity shortfall may need priority over one with many small alerts.

 ## Task 2: Build a Visual Report for the Review Meeting